Janicza Bravo Invented An Entirely New Genre Of Comedy, & It’s Going To Stress You Out

 I’d love to acquaint our readers with the singular character that is Isaac Lachmann.
 Can you describe him a little bit, and recommend how we should deal if we ever meet a real-life Isaac in the wild?

-"I remember when I got my dog, a lot of people who have dogs gave me unsolicited advice about socializing your dog.
+"I remember when I got my dog, a lot of people who have dogs gave me unsolicited advice about socialising your dog.
 You should take your dog to dog parks, take your dog on hikes, so your dog can get along with other dogs.
 My dog, Janet, is very sensitive and kind of emotional.
 She’s full of a lot of feelings.
 She’s not great at dog parks.
 I kept taking her to dog parks, and she would have a terrible time, and I would cry.
-I realized that some dogs are not good at being socialized.
+I realised that some dogs are not good at being socialised.

 Advertisement